mawinkler/playground-one/docs/how-it-works/configurations.md

 ```
 awsone
-└── vpc (1-vpc)
 └── network (2-network)
     ├── ec2 (3-instances)
     ├── eks (4-cluster-eks)
     |   └── eks-deployments (8-cluster-eks-deployments)
     └── ecs (5-cluster-ecs)
 ```

-As we can see, the configuration `vpc` is the base for the other configurations.
-The configuration `network` creates the Subnets, Route Tables, Security Groups, etc. One can choose to only create the EKS cluster, or ECS cluster, or even the full stack.
+As we can see, the configuration `network` is the base for the other configurations.
+It creates the VPC, Subnets, Route Tables, Security Groups, etc. One can choose to only create the EKS cluster, or ECS cluster, or even the full stack.
 Everything will reside in the same VPC.

 *Architecture:*